-- To conserve power, or to suspend operation without exiting applications or saving files, see "Power-saving modes" on page 39. - To achieve the best balance between performance and power saving, create and apply power plans (in Windows XP, power schemes) by use of Power Manager. - If your computer will be turned off for an extended period of time, you can prevent battery power from draining by removing the battery.
-For more information about using the battery, see "Power management" on page 38.
+- To conserve power, or to suspend operation without exiting applications or saving files, see "Power-saving modes" on page 45. - To achieve the best balance between performance and power saving, create and apply power plans (in Windows XP, power schemes) by use of Power Manager. - If your computer will be turned off for an extended period of time, you can prevent battery power from draining by removing the battery.
+Look for more information about using the battery in Power management.